jonathanlao/jonathanlao.github.io/_posts/2020-04-24-omscs-kbai.md

   - You can get full credit with some pretty dumb algorithms.
 I only needed minimal adjustments from my Project 1 submission to solve the problems for Project 2 and Project 3.

 - For papers:
   - Spend time to get JDF format exactly correct for your first writing assignment.
-After that, you can copy and paste for future assignments.
+After that, you can copy and paste the formatting for future assignments.
 Yes it will take time, but formatting issues is a dumb reason to get points off.

   - Remember a TA is probably spending five minutes looking through your paper and following a rubric.
 To get full credit, it is much more important to make sure you address every question than it is for you to write something insightful.
 Every section of the homework will have many questions.
 I recommend taking every question, make it a bolded header in your paper, and be sure to write at least a couple lines addressing that question.
 It will help you ensure you've hit every talking point, and it helps your TA follow along her rubric.